Theileria orientalis

 Is anyone doing any studies on immunising naïve cattle with Theileria infected cattle?

 There is some very promising work we have done by pre-infecting naïve cattle with small injectable doses of infected blood obtained from carrier animals.
 Cattle that received pre-infected blood were protected against bush tick challenge and had decreased Theileria levels in their blood.
 However, it is still early days as we need a guaranteed source of disease-free material.
 This used to be available through the Tick Fever Centre,but is no longer available.
-Negotiations are continuing with NSW Department of Primary Industries (DPI) at Elizabeth Macarthur Agricultural Institute (EMAI) Menangle.
+Negotiations are continuing with NSW Department of Primary Industries and Regional Development (DPIRD) at Elizabeth Macarthur Agricultural Institute (EMAI) Menangle.

 Can you apply anything to the pasture to kill off the tick vectors?